shizhenbo/shizhenbo.github.io/_pages/about.md

 ---
 permalink: /
 title: "Zhenbo Shi"
-excerpt: "Postdoctoral Researcher, School of Computer Science and Technology, University of Science and Technology of China."
+excerpt: "Research Associate Professor, School of Computer Science and Technology, University of Science and Technology of China."
 author_profile: true
 redirect_from:
   - /about/